-- Someone had to be the central repository for Internet standards and registries! - Solution: Jon Postel - ▶ 1972: First references to "IANA" appear - Operated by Jon (and later with supporting staff) under US Government contracts
+- The central repository for Internet standards and registries - First references to "IANA" appear in 1972 - Operated by Jon Postel (and later with supporting staff) under US Government contracts

 IANA: the 90's

 - The Internet becomes popular - Process to create a steering body for the Internet created, the "New IANA Project".
 The result is ICANN. - IANA transferred from University of Southern California to ICANN in 1998. - "RFC Editor" function split out